Poni Hoax: Biography

-The four instrumentalists of Poni Hoax met in the Conservatoire National de Musique in Paris.
+The four instrumentalists of Poni Hoax met at the Conservatoire National de Musique in Paris.
 After graduating, they formed Poni Hoax with Nicolas Ker whom they met in a local bar.
 Poni Hoax first drew attention in 2006 with its debut self-titled album, produced by Joakim on his label Tigersushi.
 The record surprised people with its electro-rock sound and quickly asserted fame for the band in France and abroad.
 The album included the singles "She's on the Radio" and "Budapest".
 "Budapest" ranked in the "Top 100" of Pitchfork in 2006, and became a smash hit in clubs all over Europe.
 Since then, the band has been remixed many times by DJ's worldwide.
 Poni Hoax have stated that the album was slightly rushed for vocals due to lack of experience.
 The album cover features a nude woman with an owl, which was censored for one iTunes release by darkening the original photograph.
 Despite the success of "Budapest", the album flopped on sales, producing little to support the band.

-The band is heralded for their unique sound that comes from having two keyboardists, Arnaud Roulin and Laurent Bardainne, combined with a more traditional pop/rock rhythmic provided by Nicolas Villebrun on guitar, and Vincent Taeger on drums and percussion.
-Poni Hoax have listed The Doors and The Rolling Stones as the only influences the entire band enjoys listening to.
+The band is heralded for its unique sound that comes from having two keyboardists, Arnaud Roulin and Laurent Bardainne, combined with a more traditional pop/rock rhythmic provided by Nicolas Villebrun on guitar, and Vincent Taeger on drums and percussion.
+Poni Hoax has listed The Doors and The Rolling Stones as the only influences the entire band enjoys listening to.